rsksmart/RSKIPs/IPs/RSKIP178.md

 ## Rationale

+Several design choices have been taken.
+This section describes the most relevant.

+#### Changing the Block Header

 Adding new fields to the RSK header increases the bandwidth consumption of light nodes.
 To avoid adding a new field to the RSK block header, the heavyblocks are packed together with uncles in the *difficultyContributors* field.
 This makes sense semantically as both uncles and heavyblocks have similar roles in the protocol: contribute to the cumulative difficulty of the block.

+#### Limiting the number of confirmation Heavyblocks

+There are two reasons for the maximum number of heavyblocks referenced in in *difficultyContributors* to higher than 1.

+1. To accept heavyblocks from Bitcoin forks, in that case that more than one Bitcoin-like blocks are created in the same RSK block interval.
+However, this case would be rare.
+Most Bitcoin-forks have the same block average interval as Bitcoin, therefore the risk of many heavyblocks being queued is extremely low.
+2. To accept transferring proof of work from Bitcoin to RSK in case RSK merge-mining is paused due to a network health problem.
+In that case, it's possible that confirmation heavyblocks accumulate during a certain period, and therefore they are enqueued to be added to RSK blocks, and RSK blocks needs to be able to process them as fast as possible.
+However, accepting old confirmation heavyblocks can also be a vector of attack, for example, if there is a certain Bitcoin fork that RSK miners are not aware of, and this fork is producing blocks, then selfish RSK fork may try to reference hundreds of past confirmation heavyblocks from this hypothetical fork, and reorganize the RSK blockchain.
+Therefore this RSKIP requires RSK block timestamps to be close to confirmation heavyblock timestamps also.

+While an average RSK block now transfers more difficulty to the blockchain than a Bitcoin Cash block, this is due to the existence of uncle blocks.
+Although the current RSK hashrate is 23 times higher than Bitcoin Cash, the actual difficulty of an RSK block is slightly lower than a Bitcoin Cash block.
+Therefore RSK could reference Bitcoin Cash heavyblocks.

+#### Delaying the difficulty contribution of confirmation heavyblocks

+The *delayedContribution* is applied to the cumulative difficulty after 60 blocks.
+This is to deter an attack and an accidental situation.
+If all difficulty contributions were immediate, then:

+* When a malicious miner sees a confirmation heavyblock in Bitcoin, it can create a block template having a parent block which is 10 blocks behind the best block, and, if he finds the next block first, it  immediately reverts 10 blocks of the blockchain, because the heavyblock contributes with a difficulty that is higher than 10 normal RSK blocks.
+* If the Bitcoin network creates a stale block, some of the miners may see it while some others may not.
+Then the malicious miner that sees the Bitcoin stale block but nobody else does, he has an advantage to to revert the RSK blockchain, and perform a double-spend attack.

+By delaying the contribution the first problem is eliminated, because the honest fork will also reference the confirmation heavyblock before the malicious fork increases its difficulty.

+The second problem is mitigated because now the attacker needs to catch up with the honest chain by mining selfish blocks to realize the advantage.
+The advantage may be about 40 blocks (because of the contribution made by the stale block) but a 1-40 block disadvantage because he must revert confirmed transaction in order to double-spend.
+The higher the payment amount, the more blocks the victim will be waiting for confirmation.
+Simulations show that with a 60 block delay in difficulty transfer, the attacker would still require over 40% of RSK hashrate to attempt a double-spend that reverts 20 blocks.

 ## Backwards Compatibility